Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Prompt engineering and RAG

-Additionally, to generate efficient prompts, Hugging face introduced a new generator called "ChatGPT-prompt-generator" \cite{hugging1}, it is based on a BART model pre-trained on a prompt dataset called "Awesome-chatgpt-prompts " \cite{hugging2}.
-To generate a prompt, the user should give an indication, and the generator will provide a convenient prompt for ChatGPT.
+Additionally, to generate efficient prompts, Hugging face \cite{hugging1} introduced a new generator called "ChatGPT-prompt-generator", it is based on a BART model pre-trained on a prompt dataset called "Awesome-chatgpt-prompts" \cite{Prompt-Generator}.
+To generate efficient prompts, the user should give an indication, and the generator will provide a convenient prompt for ChatGPT.
 Figure \ref{fig:prompt_gen} presents an example of prompt generation using Hugging face.